-We will certainly not be mistaking saying that website performance is the most important thing for every online user.
+We will certainly not be mistaken in saying that website performance is the most important thing for every online user.
 Many website owners work hard to improve it and make it work smoothly no matter where the visitor is located.
-One of the most effective tools to improve their website performance is using the CDN — Content Delivery Network or Content Distribution Network.
-There is a number of benefits of using these services.
-In the post, we will review what is CDN, so how is it improves the website performance, and how to activate free CDN on your WordPress website.
+One of the most effective tools to improve their website performance is the CDN — Content Delivery Network or Content Distribution Network.
+There are a number of benefits to using these services.
+In the post, we will review what is CDN, how it improves website performance, and how to activate free CDN on your WordPress website.

 What is CDN?

-The server, no matter how good it is, has its limitations — the processor speed and its performance, the amount of RAM, the hard drives reading or writing speed, the network interfaces speed.
-And your site, in its turn, to give the visitor the necessary information, has to get the necessary data from the server: get the text of the article from the database, get images from the hard drives, stylesheets and site template, use a processor and RAM to insert the text of the article and images into the site template, then use the network interfaces to send the compiled information to the visitor.
+The server, no matter how good it is, has its limitations — the processor speed and its performance, the amount of RAM, the hard drive reading or writing speed, and the network interface speed.
+And your site, in turn, to give the visitor the necessary information, has to get the necessary data from the server: get the text of the article from the database, get images from the hard drives, stylesheets, and site template, use a processor and RAM to insert the text of the article and images into the site template, then use the network interfaces to send the compiled information to the visitor.

 Cloudflare Certified Partner – WPOven offers FREE CDN for WordPress along with –

 - FREE SSL Certificate

 - FREE Daily Offsite Backups